-- Beat the yogurt/curd with a wired whisk till smooth.
+- Beat the yogurt (curd) with a wired whisk till smooth and set aside.

 - Stuff the chopped potatoes in the pooris.

-- Now add the chopped onions, tomatoes on top of the potatoes in the puris.
+- Now add the chopped onions, tomatoes (optional) on top of the potatoes in the puris.

-- At this stage you could sprinkle some chaat masala, jeera powder, red chili powder and black salt on the puris.
+- At this stage you could sprinkle a few pinches of some chaat masala, jeera powder, red chili powder and black salt or regular salt on the fillings inside.
 This step is optional.

 - Top the stuffed puris up with the green chutney, sweet chutney and red chutney.
-Top the chutneys as per your liking and taste.
+Top the quantity of chutneys as per your liking and taste.

-- Now again sprinkle all the four dry masalas i.e chaat masala, roasted cumin powder, red chili powder and black salt.
+- Now again sprinkle all the four dry ground spices and seasonings i.e chaat masala, roasted cumin powder, red chili powder and black salt or regular salt.

 - Add the sev on top in a way that each poori gets covered with sev.
 Finally garnish with chopped coriander leaves.

-- Serve Dahi Sev Batata Puri as soon as you make it as the puris become soggy if you serve even after a few minutes.
+- Serve dahi puri chaat as soon as you make it as the puris become soggy if you serve even after a few minutes.

 - Use curd that is preferably homemade and not sour or tangy.